-This document covers only planning and installation of the Model 125 Enhanced Security Site Monitor.
+This document covers only planning and installation of the Model 125 Site Monitor.
 To ensure that personnel are always prepared to perform an installation, a copy is supplied with each Model 125.
 Other documentation covers the configuration and operation of the installed unit.

-Depending on the terms under which this Model 125 was purchased, an Enhanced Security Operator Guide and an Enhanced Security Master Reference Guide may also be included with the unit.
-The Enhanced Security Operator Guide covers how to use the Model 125 once it has been installed and configured.
-The Enhanced Security Master Reference Guide is a 400+ page document covering all facets of Model 125 installation, configuration, troubleshooting, and operation.
+Depending on the terms under which this Model 125 was purchased, an Operator Guide and a Master Reference Guide may also be included with the unit.
+The Operator Guide covers how to use the Model 125 once it has been installed and configured.
+The Master Reference Guide is a 400+page document covering all facets of Model 125 installation, configuration, troubleshooting, and operation.

 Please contact your system administrator to obtain any additional documentation that you require.
 Also, remember that Gordon Kapes, Inc. welcomes your questions, comments, or suggestions.
-We can be reached by voice at 847 676-1750, fax at 847 982-0747, or via the Internet @ www.gkinc.com.
+We can be reached by voice at 847 | 676-1750, fax at 847 | 982-0747, or via the Internet @ www.gkinc.com.